rohitasnair/android-privacy-viz/README.md

 # Android-Privacy-Viz

-Visual Analysis of privacy concerns in Android applications.
+Android Visual Analysis of privacy concerns in Android applications.